 - Avoid direct hand-off.
-Instead, ask to have the items delivered to your doorstep or a place nearby instead.
+Instead, ask to have the items delivered to your doorstep or a nearby place.

 - Tip with the App if possible.
 Most apps and online ordering systems include an option to add a tip for the delivery person.

 - Order earlier than you usually do.
-Though it’s not a safety issue, you may find that amid higher demand you have to wait longer.
+Though it’s not a safety issue, you may have to wait longer amid higher demand.

 Should I Bring Wipes With Me?
 What Should I Wipe Down?

 Yes, bring some wipes if the store doesn’t provide them, as it’s a good idea to wipe down the grocery basket, the shopping cart where you’re touching it or other areas like the store freezer handles or the tongs used in self-serve bins.
 You can find a list on the EPA’s website of products that meet EPA’s criteria for use against SARS-CoV-2, the virus that causes COVID-19.